 Chocolate Orange Cupcakes

-My favourite thing about these cupcakes is just how easy they are to make!
+My favorite thing about these Chocolate Orange Cupcakes is just how easy they are to make!
 Sure, they take a little bit of time, and a little planning ahead, but they make the most delicious weekend baking project.
 Ready for you to waltz into work on Monday morning and save everyone from the Monday blues!

 I love the candied oranges.
 They’re really delicious.
 If you love orange and chocolate together, I mean it doesn’t get any better than this!
 They’re slightly chewy.
 Not, rip your teeth out chewy, but there’s a bite to them.
 I wouldn’t say they’re bitter either, even though there’s the white part of the rind still on them.